OIM3690/resources/assignments/hw2.md

   - The horizontal nav bar should have multiple links, including "Home" (linking to "#" which means the current page), "About Me", "My Interests", "Contact Information" (linking to different sections in the page according), and a dropdown menu.
   - The dropdown menu should be labeled "Homework 2", and have the following options: "hw2-1", "hw2-2", "hw2-3" and "hw2-4" (linking to the HTML files created for this assignment accordingly).
 Check out the [example](https://www.w3schools.com/css/tryit.asp?filename=trycss_dropdown_navbar) on W3Schools.
   - Use appropriate CSS styling to customize the appearance of the navigation bar.
-  - Consider making the navigation bar sticky to the top of the page (optional).
+  - (Optional) Consider making the navigation bar sticky to the top of the page .

 ## 6. Additional Requirements
 1. If you use any new HTML tags or attributes that we have not covered in class, add an HTML comment next to the element describing the new tag/attribute and where you learned it from.